donbright/go-hello-static-world/README.md

     2. put all generated files under 'build' directory (bridge.go)
     3. move call of 'go build' into cmake process (go install)
     4. rearrange and simplify directory structure
+    5. link everything statically in the binary, not just the C code

 ## See Also